strapi/documentation/docusaurus/docs/dev-docs/plugins/development/plugin-structure.md

 <NotV5/>

-When [creating a plugin with the CLI generator](/dev-docs/plugins/development/create-a-plugin), Strapi generates the following boilerplate structure for you in the `./src/plugins/my-plugin` folder:
+When [creating a plugin with Plugin SDK](/dev-docs/plugins/development/create-a-plugin), Strapi generates the following boilerplate structure for you in the `./src/plugins/my-plugin` folder:

 <InteractivePluginStructure />